Every website development process follows a timeline.

 Internal Mood Board Review Email

-- After the Mood Board review, Designer makes revisions based on team feedback and emails updated Invision links to all of the designers, the PM, the content strategist, and Ted & Derek.
+- After the Mood Board review, Designer makes revisions based on team feedback and emails updated Miro or Figma links to all of the designers, the PM, the content strategist, and our partners.

 - The email contains rationale for design decisions, and explains the examples provided in the Mood Boards.